M-Rodani1/basegasfeesML/PITCH_PRESENTATION.md

 └──────────────────┴──────────────────┘
 ```

 Historical pattern analysis.
-We analysed thousands of Base transactions to find the cheapest and most expensive hours.
-Users can plan ahead.
+We analysed thousands of Base transactions to identify the cheapest and most expensive hours.

 **3. ML-Powered Predictions**
 ```